Do you want to delete thumbnails in WordPress? If you are looking for a simple method, keep reading this article.

 On the other hand, if you don’t want to use plugins, you can remove old thumbnails from the WP-Admin.
 It’s very easy and effective.

-Finally, if you plan to use custom size images on your site, specifying the size from the WordPress dashboard is a great choice.
-And when you change your theme or delete any image sizes, regenerating thumbnails with the Force Regenerate Thumbnails plugins will help you save a lot of time.
+Finally, if you plan to use custom-sized images on your site, specifying the size from the WordPress dashboard is a great choice.
+And when you change your theme or delete image sizes, regenerating thumbnails with the Force Regenerate Thumbnails plugin will save you a lot of time.

-So this is how you can remove thumbnails in WordPress.
+Here’s how you can remove thumbnails in WordPress.
 If you found this guide helpful, please consider sharing it on social media.
-For more WordPress related tutorials, you can always check out our blog section.
+For more WordPress-related tutorials, you can always check out our blog section.

 Which method to delete thumbnails did you use?